randy554/progressive-web-apps-2021/README.md

  ## Features

+ With this project, there were a couple of things I implemented to increase the speed of the app or at least create the perception of it.
+Here are some of the key things:

  ### WEBP

  While going through the Giphy API docs, I discovered that the API supported a range of image formats.
 One of the image formats was WEBP, from the Browser technologies course I had learned that this image format was smaller in file size (compared to JPG & PNG).
 I assumed using this format would lower my ........ time.